maistra/istio-operator/tests/integration/README.md

 ```
 *Note*: if you are running in arm64, you need to download the proper oc binary from the OCP cluster to be copied into the container.
 For example, if your architecture is arm64 and your os is macOs, you can download the oc binary from https://downloads-openshift-console.apps-crc.testing/arm64/linux/oc.tar and copy it into the container.

 3. Run `operator-integ-suite.sh --flag` in the builder container using the proper flag using the make target.
-Valid flags are `--ocp` and `--k8s`.
+Valid flags are `--ocp` and `--kind`.

 * To run in OCP cluster:
 ```